-The DPJL applies to the public, private, charity, non-profit sectors and all organisations that process personal data must be registered with the Authority.
+The DPJL applies to the public, private, charity and not-for-profit sectors and all organisations that process personal data must be registered with the Authority (and pay a fee where required).

 The DPJL applies to 'controllers' and 'processors'.
 A controller determines the purposes and means of processing personal data and a processor is responsible for processing personal data on behalf of a controller and in accordance with the controller's specific, written instructions.